CE-Programming/asm-docs/pages/setup/c-setup.md

 **Q:** I have an error that isn`t described here.
 Help.

 **A:** Be sure that the installation directory is close to your root drive, and there are no spaces in the path name.
+In addition, make sure you have defined both the CEDEV and PATH variables correctly.
 You can also check under the external links on the sidebar to browse forums and ask questions.